jrpotter/notebook/notes/trigonometry/periodicity.md

 %%ANKI
 Basic
 An odd function exhibits what kind of symmetric?
-Back: Symmetry about the $y$-axis.
+Back: Symmetry about the origin.
 Reference: Ted Sundstrom and Steven Schlicker, _Trigonometry_, 2024.
 <!--ID: 1746023817967-->
 END%%